wso2/docs-is/en/identity-server/next/docs/deploy/security/enable-hsts.md

 <!--## Enable for Jaggery applications

-For Jaggery applications, the `HttpHeaderSecurityFilter` element should be configured in the `<IS_HOME>/repository/deployment/server/jaggeryapps/jaggery.conf` file. <!--This filter configuration is applicable to the /dashboard jaggery applications in this location-->.
+For Jaggery applications, the `HttpHeaderSecurityFilter` element should be configured in the `<IS_HOME>/repository/deployment/server/jaggeryapps/jaggery.conf` file.
+This filter configuration is applicable to the /dashboard jaggery applications in this location.

 To enable HSTS for a Jaggery application, change the default filter configuration as shown below.

 Given below is the default filter configuration.